Determining Whether a Book Is Scholarly

-There are several clues to determine whether a book is scholarly or not.
-Use the following questions to asses the book:
+There are several clues that you can use to determine whether a book is scholarly.
+Use the following questions to assess the book:

 - Who is the publisher?

 - Is it published by a university press such as Oxford University Press or Indiana University Press?

 - Take a look at the publisher’s website if you are unsure of its subject expertise and purpose.

 - Does the publisher have a religious or political affiliation?

 - Consider how this affiliation might affect the scholarship or content of the book.